test-vvv/selenide-cucumber/README.md

-Selenide examples: Cucumber
+Selenide + Cucumber test suite
 ========================

-This is a sample project demonstrating how to use Selenide with Cucumber and Maven.
+This is a sample test suite for the ss.com site using Selenide with Cucumber and Maven.

 ### How to run